bra1nDump/blog.arbiteg.com/index.md

 layout: home
 ---

-#### landing page Arbiteg

-## Arbiteg
-#Connect directly to small businesses, get best prices and give your support to producers, not resellers.
+# Arbiteg – connect directly to small businesses,cut resellers.

 Arbiteg is an online platform that connects local business to a global market of buyers and provides both parties with the best possible prices.